storj/storj/docs/design/storage-node-windows-installer.md

    * Install Storage Node using the MSI installer.
    * Ensure binaries run on Windows startup, and it runs as a background process when not logged in.
    * Ensure UAC(s) is not triggered after installation.
    * Ensure that storage node restarts automatically after a crash
+   * Verify that service writes to the logs properly

 ## Open issues